korchasa/gonka-mlnode-with-proxy/README.md

 - **Port 5050**: Dedicated to ML inference requests, routing to the model's internal server
 - Both ports support versioned routes (`/v3.0.8/`) and backward-compatible routes (`/`)
 - Nginx acts as a reverse proxy, forwarding requests to the appropriate internal services

+### Logging

+Nginx access logs include host and port information in the format: `host:port [timestamp] "request" status bytes_sent "user_agent"`
+- Logs are streamed to STDOUT/STDERR for container orchestration platforms
+- Both server blocks (ports 8080 and 5050) use the custom `main_with_port` log format

 ## Process layout